eropple/twitch-better-api/README.md

 ## Testing ##
-`twitch-better-api` is somewhat tested; the hot paths are tested because I used the tests to build the client, but there are certainly edge and corner cases I haven't dealt with.
-Pull requests to improve testing are gratefully solicited.
-Any pull requests for new functionality should come with tests.
+`twitch-better-api` is somewhat tested; the hot paths are tested because I used the tests to build the client, but there are certainly edge and corner cases I haven't dealt with and at least some of the API surface has probably not had eyes on it.
+Pull requests to improve testing are gratefully solicited. **Any pull requests for new functionality should come with tests.**

 Since this is effectively an integration test, you'll need to set some environment variables in order to test against Twitch's API.
 Specifically, the